 Questions and thoughts crept into our head, we struggled to comprehend what had happened here.

 Cambodia wasn’t the only genocide in recent history.
 China under Mao, Russia under Stalin.
 I finished off my blog post on Auschwitz, the story of the Nazi’s genocide of the Jews stating we should never let this happen again.
-But it did happen again in Cambodia and since then it happened again in 2012 in Rwanda.
+But it did happen again in Cambodia and again in 2012 in Rwanda.
+Whilst you are reading this post about genocide, it is happening right now in Myanmar.

 How many more times will we keep saying “we must never let this happen again”.